immanelg/sicli/README.md

 ```

 ## Motivation
-i needed something simple and convenient.
+I needed something simple and convenient.
 But mainly, it is all for fun.

 ## Alternatives
 [Click](https://click.palletsprojects.com/en): The greatest CLI toolkit.
 Use it if you want to have a complex CLI.